Signal-K/manuscript/Kanban.md

 ## Icebox

-- [ ] Stardust to look at milestones for tasks
 - [ ] Overall p.gen prop that determines open/available setting panels
 - [ ] Upcoming events page (all events) should show a micro version of the planet generator next to it, like the scene drawings